Convergence of spherical averages for actions of Fuchsian Groups: Definitions and notation

-Let $G$ be a finitely generated non-elementary Fuchsian group acting in the hyperbolic disk $\DD$ with fundamental domain $\R$, which we assume to be closed.
-We suppose $\R$ to be a finite-sided convex polygon with vertices contained in $ \DD \cup \dd \DD$, such that the interior angle at each vertex is strictly less than $\pi$.
+Let $G$ be a finitely generated non-elementary Fuchsian group acting on the hyperbolic disk $\DD$ with fundamental domain $\R$, which we take to be closed.
+We suppose $\R$ to be a finite-sided convex polygon with vertices contained in $\overline\DD=\DD \cup \dd \DD$, such that the interior angle at each vertex is strictly less than $\pi$.
 By a \emph{side} of $\R$ we mean the closure in $\DD$ of the geodesic arc joining a pair of adjacent vertices.
 We allow the infinite area case in which some adjacent vertices on $ \dd \DD$ are joined by an arc contained in $ \dd \DD$; we do not count these arcs as sides of $\R$.
-Further we usually mean by \emph{vertices} of $\R$ only vertices inside $\DD$.
-Sometimes it is convenient to count as vertices also ends of sides that belong to $\dd\DD$, this instances will be specified explicitly.
-Two sides are \emph{adjacent} if they share a common vertex lying in $\DD$.
+Further we usually mean by \emph{vertices} of $\R$ only vertices inside~$\DD$.
+Sometimes it is convenient to count as vertices also the side ends that belong to $\dd\DD$, these instances will be specified explicitly.
+Two sides are called \emph{adjacent} if they share a common vertex lying in $\DD$.
+We refer to each image $g\R$ of $\R$ by an element $g \in G$ as a \emph{domain}.

 We assume that the sides of $\R$ are paired; that is, for each side $s$ of $\R$ there is a (unique) element $e\in G$ such that $e(s)$ is also a side of $\R$ and the domains $\R$ and $e(\R)$ are adjacent along $e(s)$.
-(Notice that this includes the possibility that $e(s) = s$, in which case $e$ is elliptic of order $2$ and the side $s$ contains the fixed point of $e$ in its interior.
-The condition that the vertex angle is strictly less than $\pi$ excludes the possibility that the fixed point of $e$ is counted as a vertex of $\R$.)
+Notice that this includes the possibility that $e(s) = s$, in which case $e$ is elliptic of order $2$ and the side $s$ contains the fixed point of $e$ in its interior.
+The condition that the vertex angle be strictly less than $\pi$ excludes the possibility that the fixed point of $e$ is counted as a vertex of $\R$.
+Since the element pairs the side to itself the possibility of more than one elliptic fixed point on one side is excluded, for the existence of two such points implies the existence of infinitely many contained in the one side.
+Note also that the treatment of order two elliptic fixed points in~\cite{BirSer} and elsewhere is slightly different.